VCCT-OPSC7311-G1-2024/ST10204001_Imrah_Lodewyk_PROG7311_AgriEnergy_POE_Part_2/README.md

 	Step 3.3:		Marketplace/Farm Hub

 	On the HOME interface, the user can select the VIEW MARKETPLACE button which will redirect them to prototype of the Marketplace Interface.
+	Or, the user can select EXPLORE, which redirects them to the prototype of the Farm Hub Interfaces.
 	Or, the user can select VIEW FARM HUB, which redirects them to the prototype of the Farm Hub Interfaces.
 	These prototype are strictly for layout and UI purposes.
 	None of the buttons or links are functional.